modularity/ReactNativeDevelopmentGuide/README.md

 - [Update app icon - Bam Tech Blog](https://blog.bam.tech/developper-news/change-your-react-native-app-icons-in-a-single-command-line)

+- Note: Caches increase loading times, but may need to be deleted to process project updates.
+For changes to core app settings like app icon and splash screens, make sure to clear Derived Data in Xcode. iOS Emulators should be reset or uninstall the app.
+Android emulators also need to be reset as well for updates to app icons/splash screens.

 #### iOS DEVELOPMENT

 - [iOS permissions in Info.plist - Apple Developer docs](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html)